vhelin/wla-dx/doc/codetoknow.rst

 ``REP``/``SEP``-mnemonics and ``.ACCU`` and ``.INDEX``-directives, but just to be sure, terminate the operand with ``.B``, ``.W`` or ``.L``. ::

-    AND #10     ; can be two different things, depending on the size of the accu.
+    AND 10     ; can be three different things, depending on the size of the operand.
-    AND #10.B   ; forces 8-bit immediate value.
+    AND 10.B   ; forces 8-bit immediate value.
-    AND #10.W   ; forces 16-bit immediate value.
+    AND 10.W   ; forces 16-bit immediate value.
+    AND 10.L   ; forces 24-bit immediate value.

 Or if you must, these work as well::

-    AND.B #10   ; the same as "AND #10.B".
+    AND.B 10   ; the same as "AND 10.B".
-    AND.W #10   ; the same as "AND #10.W".
+    AND.W 10   ; the same as "AND 10.W".
+    AND.L 10   ; the same as "AND 10.L".

 Opcodes that make relative label references::

     BCC